Shadows and subsystems of generalized probabilistic theories: when tomographic incompleteness is not a loophole for contextuality proofs: Introduction

 Consequently, we prove that assessments of nonclassicality will be valid even if one's laboratory operations are far from tomographically complete for any given systems in one's experiment or theory, provided that the preparations and measurements used in one's proof of nonclassicality probe {\em the same degree of freedom}.

 To do this, we must first formalize what we mean by `degree of freedom'.
 Inspired by Refs.~\cite{SchmidGPT,muller2023testing}, we do so within a framework for possible theories known as the framework of generalized probabilistic theories (GPTs)~\cite{Hardy,GPT_Barrett,janotta2013generalized}.
 This framework captures quantum theory, classical theory, and a vast array of other theories as special cases, and allows for a unified study of all of these.
 While the notion of a system within a GPT is completely standard, we will here introduce the notion of a GPT {\em subsystem}, and then will demonstrate how this captures the relevant notion of a `degree of freedom' for the study of noncontextuality.
+Our starting point will be a formalisation of GPTs which makes their representation more flexible, and that subsumes standard representations of GPTs (see Sec.~\ref{sec:subsuming}).

 Our notion of GPT subsystems is extremely general.
 It captures tensor product and direct sum subsystems in the usual senses defined in quantum theory (and in arbitrary GPTs), but it also captures such wide-ranging examples as virtual subsystems, stabilizer subsystems, rebit subsystems, decohered subsystems, and so on.
 Indeed, according to our definition, any fragment of a GPT which itself satisfies all the mathematical properties of a GPT constitutes a GPT subsystem of that GPT.
+This notion aims to capture what it means for a GPT system to ``live inside'' another, or to be ``explainable by'' another---in both cases, with all its GPT structure intact: if $A$ is a GPT subsystem of $B$, then $B$ can explain $A$ through the notion of GPT explainability introduced by Ref.~\cite{garner2020characterization}.
+The main concepts that we introduce pertaining to GPT systems and subsystems, and how they relate to each other, are summarised in Fig.~\ref{fig:sumfig} in Sec.~\ref{subse:sum}.

 We then show that the only assumption needed for accurate assessments of nonclassicality is that the states and effects in one's experiment are tomographic for a GPT subsystem of the true GPT.
 This is simply another way of stating the relative tomographic completeness assumption.